Berkshire Driving School - Trailer Towing

 THE TRAILER DRIVING TEST

 The test lasts about 1 hour 15 minutes.
 We will arrive at the test centre about 10 minutes earlier than the appointed time.
 It is advisable for the candidate to wear a high visibility jacket when at the test centre and we will supply you with one.
 The vehicle will be fitted with 'L' plates and extra mirrors for use by the Examiner.
 The trailer will comply with the DSA regulations and laden with an approved load of 600kg.
-At the waiting room the examiner will enter and ask for you.
+At the test centre parking area the examiner will come to the vehicle.
 He will introduce himself, ask you for your license and invite you to sign by your name.
-He will return your license and ask you to take him to your vehicle.
-On the way he will enquire if you have any physical disabilities that you had not mentioned on your application form and also ask you to read a number plate at about 20 paces.
-When you reach the vehicle he will ask you about six questions on safety affecting that vehicle.
+He will return your license.
+He will enquire if you have any physical disabilities that you had not mentioned on your application form and also ask you to read a number plate at about 20 paces.
+He will ask you about six questions on safety affecting that vehicle.

 - How can you check that the suspension of the trailer is not broken?